oracle-livelabs/oci/terraform-infrastructure/network/network.md

 Lastly, the subnets required the attachment of both a Security List and Route Table.
 These attachments are facilitated through the sl\_data variable for Security List and rl\_data variable for Route table.
 These atrributes serve as the backbone of the subnet configuration, providing Terraform with the required information needed to orchestrate and create the subnets on an OCI environment.You have now defined a VCN with private and public subnets in the Terraform environment.

-## Task 2: Creating Secuirty Lists in Terraform for Private and Public subnets.
+## Task 2: Defining Secuirty Lists in Terraform for Private and Public subnets.

 **1. Defining a Security List for the Private subnet hosting the Web servers**